Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Alabama Stats and Trends

-- This season, the Crimson Tide have two against the spread wins in three games as a favorite of 17.5 points or more.
+- The Crimson Tide have been favored by 18 points or more three times this season and have covered the spread in two of them.

-- Alabama's games this year have gone over the total in two out of five opportunities (40%).
+- Alabama's games this year have gone over the point total two times in five opportunities (40%).

-- Alabama is 3-2 against the spread and 5-0 overall in games when it puts up more than 12.6 points.
+- Alabama is 3-2 against the spread and 5-0 overall this season when the team notches more than 12.6 points.

-- When Alabama piles up more than 319.8 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Alabama churns out more than 319.8 yards, the team is 3-2 against the spread and 5-0 overall.

-- This year, the Crimson Tide have three turnovers, one fewer than the Aggies have takeaways (4).
+- The Crimson Tide have three giveaways this season, while the Aggies have four takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.